Scholarship and Loan Programs

 • The Stanley Shavitz Camp Judaea Camper Incentive Grant Fund provides an additional first year grant of $1000 to campers attending Camp Judaea.
 If you are applying for the One Happy Camper First Year Incentive Grant, you will automatically be considered for the Shavitz Fund if your child is attending Camp Judaea.
 The Shavitz fund is also available to second year campers attending Camp Judea in an amount of $500/camper.
 Contact the Outreach and Engagement Manager at the Federation at (336) 852-5433, ext.
 243.

 • The Fischer Send-A-Kid to Overnight Jewish Camp Incentive Grant Fund provides an additional first time campers grant of $1000/camper for camps greater than 18 days, or $500/camper for camps 12-18 days for any qualifying Jewish overnight camp, aside from Camp Judea.
-Additional funds are available to second year campers of $500/camper for camps greater than 18 days, or $250/camper for camps 12-18 days.
 Contact the Outreach and Engagement Manager at the Federation at (336) 852-5433, ext.
 243.

 • ASSISTANCE FROM CONGREGATIONS: If you are a member of a congregation, contact your Rabbi for any possible additional assistance.